 The first is as it sounds.
 A staff appraisal based on some kind of event that recently happened, which could include:

-How Should You Organize A Staff Appraisal Meeting?
+How Do You Execute A Staff Appraisal Meeting?

 If any employee feels ‘prepared for’ and ‘part of a process,’ it can help increase their level of investment not only in their own goals but in the success of the company, as a whole.